Orani, Sardinia

 Orani (Orane) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 110 km north of Cagliari and about 15 km southwest of Nuoro.
 As of 31 December 2004, Orani had a population of 3,113 and an area of 130.8 km2.

 Orani sits at an altitude of 526 meters, at the foot of Mount Gonare, in the heart of the Barbagia region.
-Among the notable archaeological sites in the area are approximately 30 nuraghi and several “tombs of the giants”.
+Among the notable archaeological sites in the area are approximately 30 nuraghi and several giants' graves.
 The Sanctuary of Our Lady of Gonare at the crest of the mountain is of particular interest, as is the natural landscape on the road leading up to it.
 Orani excels in handicrafts.
-It is famous for its stonework, carpentry, and metalwork, and for tailors specializing in the use of traditional Sardinian velvet.
+It is famous for its stonework, carpentry, and metalwork, and for tailors specializing in the use of traditional Sardinian velvety.
 The city is also home to the Nivola Museum.

 Orani borders the following municipalities: Benetutti, Bolotana, Illorai, Mamoiada, Nuoro, Oniferi, Orotelli, Ottana, Sarule.